-- talking about other children in an aggressive or negative way
+- talking consistently about other children in an aggressive or negative way

 - having money, toys or other things that don’t belong to them.

-None these things means your child is definitely bullying, but it’s important to stay calm and find out more.
+None these things definitely mean your child is bullying, but it’s important to stay calm and find out more.
 Start by talking with your child’s teacher to find out whether there have been any problems at school.

 What to do about your child bullying